 Bike Stand Time with Assistance

-For those who want to learn to fix their bikes but have a specific problem you would like to resolve, you can sign up for stand time with a mechanic to assist and teach you how to perform repairs.
-Times are the same as above, and cost is:
+For those who want to learn to fix their bikes but have a specific problem you would like to resolve, you can set up an appointment with a mechanic to learn and practice hands-on how to perform a specific repair on your bike.
+Customers are expected to complete the repairs with the assistance of a mechanic.
+The cost is:

 - $10 for 30 minutes